SmokinCaterpillar/pypet/README.md

 *   Thanks to Owen Mackwood for his SNEP toolbox which provided the initial ideas for this project

+*   Thanks to Mehmet Nevvaf Timur for his work on the SCOOP integration and the ``'NETQUEUE'`` feature

+*   Thanks to Henri Bunting for his work on the BRIAN2 subpackage

 *   Thanks to the BCCN Berlin (http://www.bccn-berlin.de), the Research Training Group GRK 1589/1, and the